 AKNI is now preparing for follow-up training during the year 2018-2019 for the 2018 Summer Camp participants.
 For the summer 2019, AKNI is planning another Mathematical Olympiad test to select students in grades 6 to 9.
 Also, for the summer of 2018, AKNI is planning another math Summer Camp for Palestinian students selected based on the Mathematical Olympiad tests of 2017, 2018 and 2019.
 Further plans include training sessions of Palestinian math teachers, creation of a mathematics library in Palestine, and an international Summer Camp in Europe for talented high-school students.
 Long term plans include research activities.

-AKNI is in need for financial funding for the follow-up activities during the year for the 2018 Summer Camps participants, for the 2019 Mathematical Olympiad test for selection, and for the 2019 Summer Camp.
-Whereas we are working on various channels in attempt to secure long term funding, keeping the current momentum is crucial for AKNI’s future success.
+AKNI is in need for financial funding for the follow-up activities during the year, for the annual Mathematical Olympiad test for selection, for the Math Summer Camps and for further development of the institute.
+Whereas Dr. Sari Ghanem is working on various channels in attempt to secure long term funding, keeping the current momentum is crucial for AKNI’s future success.

 A request to donate for the Summer Camps!